mesosphere/marathon-lb/README.md

     Sets TCP health check options, for example timeout check.
     Parameters of the first health check for this service are exposed as:
       * healthCheckPortIndex
+      * healthCheckPort
       * healthCheckProtocol
       * healthCheckTimeoutSeconds
       * healthCheckIntervalSeconds
       * healthCheckGracePeriodSeconds
       * healthCheckMaxConsecutiveFailures
       * healthCheckFalls is set to healthCheckMaxConsecutiveFailures + 1
-    Defaults to empty string.
+      * healthCheckPortOptions is set to " port {healthCheckPort}" Defaults to empty string.
     Example:
       timeout check {healthCheckTimeoutSeconds}s